JasonThomasData/strip_pic_meta/README.md

 TO DO
 - Make the program accept an -r arg, to process the entire folder.
 - Make the program accept target output destination.
+- Create a backend for this, to be available online for people to use.
+Would need a Docker env to deal with potentially malicious files.